Ipswich Golf Club

 Hawtree & Taylor or James Braid?

 Ipswich Golf Club was founded in 1895 when it played over a 9 hole course on Rushmere Heath.
-It was in 1926 that the course was moved to Purdis Heath and it was presumed James Braid was called upon to lay out 18 holes.
+It was in 1926 that the course was moved to Purdis Heath with James Braid being called upon to lay out 18 holes.
 Of interest, there was an advert and centerfold photo proclaiming the course as designed and built by Fred Hawtree & JH Taylor.
-In any event, Ipswich Golf Club’s new course was opened on June 16, 1928, with a match between James Braid, JH Taylor, Abe Mitchell, and Henry Cotton.
+Simon Barrington, a James Braid researcher and enthusiast, comments that James Braid routed the course and worked with Hawtree & Taylor to achieve the desired look.
+Ipswich Golf Club’s new course was opened on June 16, 1928, with a match between James Braid, JH Taylor, Abe Mitchell, and Henry Cotton.
+Whomever is responsible, the end result is quite spectacular.

 Ipswich Golf Club & Ransomes Jacobsen